jangler/faunatone/docs/commands.md

 before pasting.

-**Insert division** - Move all events in selected tracks after the start of the selection down by one division.
+**Insert division** - Move all events in selected tracks after the start of the selection down by the size of the selected block (minimum one division).

-**Delete division** - Move all events in selected tracks after the start of the selection up by one division.
+**Delete division** - Move all events in selected tracks after the start of the selection up by the size of the selected block (minimum one division).
 Delete any events that would be end up above the starting point.

 **Transpose...** - Transpose selected pitches by an interval in the keymap.